ReactiveX/RxSwift/Documentation/Schedulers.md

 ## ConcurrentDispatchQueueScheduler (Concurrent scheduler)

-Abstracts the work that needs to be peformed on a specific `dispatch_queue_t`.
+Abstracts the work that needs to be performed on a specific `dispatch_queue_t`.
 You can also pass a serial dispatch queue, it shouldn't cause any problems.

 This scheduler is suitable when some work needs to be performed in background.

 ## OperationQueueScheduler (Concurrent scheduler)

-Abstracts the work that needs to be peformed on a specific `NSOperationQueue`.
+Abstracts the work that needs to be performed on a specific `NSOperationQueue`.

 This scheduler is suitable for cases when there is some bigger chunk of work that needs to be performed in background and you want to fine tune concurrent processing using `maxConcurrentOperationCount`.